This delicious Instant Pot Vegetable Soup recipe is full of flavour and so easy to make. Enjoy a bowl (or two) of this light and healthy comfort food!

 - 1 tablespoon fresh lemon juice (about half a lemon)

-- salt and pepper, to taste (or some Herbamare)
+- salt and pepper, to taste (or some bouillon powder or Herbamare)

 - Sauté: Heat the olive oil in the Instant Pot on the “Sauté” setting.
 Add the onions, carrot and celery and sauté, stirring occasionally until the onions soften (about 4-5 minutes).
 Add the garlic and tomato paste and cook for an additional 30 seconds while stirring.
 Press the “Cancel” button to turn off the “Sauté” function.

 - Add Broth: Pour in the broth and scrape up any browned bits at the bottom with a wooden spoon.

 - Add Veggies + Seasonings: Add in the baby potatoes, green beans, corn, peas, bay leaves, salt, paprika, pinch of cayenne and parmesan rind.
 Stir to combine.

 - Pressure Cook: Secure the lid and turn the valve to the “Sealing” position.
 Set to cook for 2 minutes (high pressure) followed by a 10 minute natural release.
 Once the 10 minutes are up, carefully release the remaining pressure by turning the valve to the “Venting” position.
 Once the pin drops, open the lid.

 - Stir Through Remaining Ingredients: Remove the parmesan rind and bay leaves.
 Stir in the chopped spinach, dill and lemon juice.
 Season to taste with salt and pepper (or Herbamare or bouillon powder).